bytepilot-16/PassVaultPro-Project/README.md

 # PassVault Pro – Python Password Manager (Tkinter + SQLite)

-A simple, secure, master-password protected password manager built using **Python**, **Tkinter**, and **SQLite**.
+PassVault Pro is a simple, secure password manager built using Python, Tkinter, and SQLite.
+It uses a master password (protected with PBKDF2-HMAC-SHA256) and stores all data locally on your computer.
-This project requires *no external libraries* and runs on any PC with Python installed.
+The project works on any system with Python installed and does not require additional libraries except Tkinter.

 ---

 ## 🔐 Features

-- Master password (PBKDF2-HMAC-SHA256)
+- Master password (PBKDF2-HMAC-SHA256 + salt)
-- Add / Edit / Delete password entries
+- Add, edit, and delete password entries
-- Search entries
+- Search bar for quick filtering
 - Built-in password generator
-- Import & Export passwords as CSV
+- Import and export passwords as CSV
 - Clean Tkinter GUI
-- SQLite local encrypted-like storage (hash + salt)
+- Fully offline, local storage only
-- No internet connection required

 ---

 ## 📦 Installation

-1. Install Python 3.10+
+1. Install Python 3.10 or later
 2. Download this repository
-3. Install Tkinter if needed:
+3. Install Tkinter if required:

 pip install tk

-markdown
-Copy code

-4. Run the program:
+4. Run the program (note the quotes because the filename contains spaces):

-python PassVault Pro.py

 ---

-## 📁 Files in this Project
+## 📁 Project Structure

-PassVault Pro.py # Main application
+PassVault Pro.py # Main Python application
-requirements.txt # Dependencies (Tk only)
+requirements.txt # Tkinter dependency
-.gitignore # Ignore cache + DB
+.gitignore # Ignore cache + database file
 README.md # Project documentation

-yaml
-Copy code

 ---

-## 🛡 Security
+## 🛡 Security Notes

-- Master password stored using PBKDF2-HMAC-SHA256 + random salt
+- Master password hashed using PBKDF2-HMAC-SHA256
+- Random salt for master password storage
 - Passwords stored locally in an SQLite database
-- Nothing is uploaded or shared online
-- Safe for offline school/college use
+- No networking, no cloud storage, nothing leaves your device

 ---

 ## 📜 License

-This project is provided for **educational use**.
+This project is provided for educational use.
-Feel free to fork and improve!
+Feel free to improve or extend it.